yanbinc2/ME_codes/README.md

    PATH5='../phase3_data/Small_MNIST_tSNE_embeddings.pickle'  --> the true labels for the accuracy evaluation.

-   PATH6='../phase5_data/MNIST_mergedseedclasslabels.txt' --> the merged results ("nmergeoutcomes" and "mergedclasslabels") given by the phase 4.
+   PATH6='../phase5_data/MNIST_mergedseedclasslabels.txt' --> the merged results ('nmergeoutcomes' and 'mergedclasslabels') given by the phase 4.

    PATH7='../phase3_data/region_for_phase5.pickle'  --> the initial conditions.